jer033/immersion/README.md

 Day 5:
 - 8AM to 9AM: Edited skills and learnings page
 - 9AM to 11AM: Created a message forum for logged in users
-- 11AM to 12NN: Presented website features to supervisor and reorganized files
+- 11AM to 12NN: Presented website features to supervisor, reorganized files, and finalized game features for booth showcase